 Private companies are not required to follow GAAP, or generally accepted accounting principles.
 Therefore, they are technically not bound by ASC 606.
 However, the vast majority of private companies do choose to follow GAAP and therefore will need to comply with ASC 606.
 For companies that want a loan, or a full audit, or may want to go public at some point in future, complying with GAAP is critical.

-6. Revenue Recognition Rules
+6. General Revenue Recognition Criteria

 In 2001, the IASB or International Accounting Standards Board, noted that revenue recognition was going to be a key future project.
 By 2002, the organization joined with the FASB to create a joint project.
 This was momentous because it was one of the first times that these two Boards purposefully created a unified standard.
 Though there are minor differences in ASC 606 and IFRS 15, the main principles are the same.